 Bachelor of Arts

 At the University of Limerick, we deliver an Arts Degree which is flexible and wide-ranging, offering 16 subjects in all.
 You can study a combination of subjects (as Single Honours or Joint Honours) from across the Faculty of Arts, Humanities and Social Sciences: from familiar arts subjects such as English, French, German, or History, to newer subjects such as, Digital Culture and Communications or Linguistics with TESOL (Teaching English to Speakers of Other Languages).
-In the course of your study you will have opportunities - unique to the UL curriculum - to work, to travel, and to study abroad.
+The UL curriculum is unique as it includes cooperative education/work experience and a study abroad placement as compulsory elements of the degree.
+Students will spend one semester undertaking cooperative education/work experience and one semester studying abroad.
 You should study Arts at UL because:

 - You want to choose from a wide range of subjects at an institution where you can benefit from real-world work experience and can live and study in another country;